intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 #link
 clang++ -L<sycl-lib-path> -lsycl <device-o> <host-o> -o <output>
 ```
 In order to execute kernels compiled for `native-cpu`, we provide a PI Plugin.
-The plugin needs to be enabled when configuring DPC++ (e.g. `python buildbot/configure.py --enable-plugin native_cpu`) and needs to be selected at runtime by setting the environment variable `ONEAPI_DEVICE_SELECTOR=native_cpu:cpu`.
+The plugin needs to be enabled when configuring DPC++ (e.g. `python buildbot/configure.py --native_cpu`) and needs to be selected at runtime by setting the environment variable `ONEAPI_DEVICE_SELECTOR=native_cpu:cpu`.

 # Supported features and current limitations